Goonhilly Satellite Earth Station: History

 Its first dish, Antenna One (dubbed "Arthur"), was built in 1962 to link with Telstar.
 It was the first open parabolic design and is 25.9 metres (85 feet) in diameter and weighs 1,118 tonnes.
 After Pleumeur-Bodou Ground Station (Brittany) which received the first live transatlantic television broadcasts from the United States via the Telstar satellite at 0H47 GMT on 11 July 1962, Arthur received his first video in the middle of the same day.
 It is now a Grade II listed structure and is therefore protected.

 The site has also played a key role in communications events such as the Muhammad Ali fights, the Olympic Games, the Apollo 11 Moon landing, and 1985's Live Aid concert.

+The site was especially suitable for siting the satellite equipment: below Goonhilly Downs are thousands of feet of serpentine rock a metamorphic rock of great hardness which was ideal for bearing the great weight of this equipment.
+It was also found that the serpentine provided the least interference with the minute signals received.

 Statistics

 The site's largest dish, dubbed "Merlin", has a diameter of 32 metres (105 feet).
 Other dishes include Guinevere, Tristan, and Isolde after characters in Arthurian legend, much of which takes place in Cornwall.

 The earth station is powered by the National Grid.
-If power fails, all essential equipment will run off huge batteries for up to 20 minutes, during which time four one-megawatt diesel generators will take over.
+If power fails, all essential equipment will run off huge batteries for up to 20 minutes, during which time two one-megawatt bio-diesel generators will take over.
 The nearby wind generator farm is not part of the complex.